marcoiampieri/uni_projects/bachelor_projects/exam_project/README.md

-### This project was the object of the final examination for our C++ course in Bologna
+### This project was the focus of the final examination for our C++ course in Bologna

 # Tasks: